 Hypertension Management– Unmet Needs

-Hypertension, which is commonly known as high blood pressure, is the primary cause of death and years lost to disability.
-Perhaps something like, “Hypertension, or high blood pressure, relentlessly claims lives and fuels disability worldwide, standing as a leading risk factor for debilitating conditions like heart disease, stroke, and dementia (Redon et al,2024).1
+Hypertension, which is commonly known as high blood pressure (BP), is the primary cause of death and years lost to disability.
+Perhaps something like high BP relentlessly claims lives and fuels disability worldwide, standing as a leading risk factor for debilitating conditions like heart disease, stroke, and dementia (Redon et al,2024).1

 Newly Approved Therapies

-Recently, the U.S. Food and Drug Administration (FDA) has approved a new drug, Aprocitentan, to treat hypertension, specifically in conjunction with other medications, for patients whose blood pressure is not adequately managed by current treatments.
+Recently, the U.S. Food and Drug Administration (FDA) has approved a new drug, Aprocitentan, to treat hypertension, specifically in conjunction with other medications, for patients whose BP is not adequately managed by current treatments.
 Additionally, renal denervation, a procedure, is being recognized as a potential solution for resistant hypertension.
 We hereby discuss a few key points.

 Aprocitentan (ET Receptor Antagonist)